How Much of My Bathroom Should I Tile?

 The key to keeping the whole look airy and bright is the pale palette.
 The colour variation is gentle and doesn’t break up the view, which is already punctuated by the bold black taps and shower fittings.

-Read reviews of tilers in your area.
+Read reviews of tiling companies in your area.

 The key to keeping the whole look airy and bright is the pale palette.
 The colour variation is gentle and doesn’t break up the view, which is already punctuated by the bold black taps and shower fittings.

-Read reviews of tilers in your area.
+Read reviews of tiling companies in your area.

 Make half tiling have a purpose